Lucy-Forrest-Lab/AlignMe/Running.md

 describes the influence of the chosen parameter on the alignment.
 If you are using only one type of similarity measure, then this value should be 1.0.
 An example of a similarity score file for an alignment based on a substitution matrix is:
 `weight: 1.0 type: SequenceSimilarity file: ./examples/matrices/blosum62.mat`

-More details about similarity score files are provided [below].
+More details about similarity score files are provided [here].

 Together with the \'*-similarity\_score\_file FILE*\' flag,one of the following two pairs of flags has to be provided:
 `--fasta\_file1 FILE1 --fasta\_file2 FILE2`
 or
 `--msa\_file1 FILE1 --msa\_file2 FILE2`